LikhithaGuntoju/todays-dental-clinic/README.md

-# 🦷 Today's Dental Clinic
+echo "# 🦷 Today's Dental Clinic

 A responsive ReactJS website for a fictional dental clinic.
 Built with React Router, Axios (optional), and custom CSS for a clean and professional look.